Travel Stories

 Being Alone Is Actually the Easier Way to Do a Retreat

-When you come with a friend or partner, you bring your existing dynamic with you.
-You sit together, you process everything together, you check in with each other about whether the food is good and whether the teacher is any good.
-That is nice, but it also means you experience the retreat through the filter of your relationship.
-You stay in your usual role.
+Come with a friend or partner and your existing dynamic comes with you.
+You sit together, process everything together, trade opinions on whether the food's any good and whether the teacher knows what she's doing.
+Nice enough, but you end up experiencing the retreat through the filter of that relationship, stuck in whatever role it assigned you years ago.

-When you come alone, nobody at that table knows your role.
-Nobody knows you as the responsible one, the funny one, the one who always organizes everything.
-You get to just be a person for a week.
-Guests tell us some version of this constantly.
-The ones who came alone consistently go deeper, rest harder, and connect more with the group, precisely because there was no one there anchoring them to their normal life.
+Come alone and nobody at the table has you filed as anything.
+Not the responsible one, not the funny one, not the one who books the taxis.
+For a week you're just a person.
+We hear some version of this from guests a lot.
+The ones who came alone tend to go deeper and connect more with the group, with nobody there anchoring them to their normal life.

 The Honest Part: What Can Feel Hard

-Free time can feel long at first.
-Most retreats have open afternoons, and if you are used to filling every silence with your phone or another person, two unscheduled hours can feel strange for the first day or two.
-That feeling usually turns out to be the whole point of coming, but the adjustment is real.
+Free time can drag at first.
+Most retreats leave afternoons open, and if you normally fill every silence with your phone or another person, two unscheduled hours feel strange for a day or two.

 Shared Room or Private Room?

-Most retreats offer both, and there is no wrong answer, just a wrong answer for you.
+Most retreats offer both.
+There's no universally wrong answer, only a wrong answer for you specifically.

-A shared room is cheaper and gets you a built-in companion, which some solo travelers love.
-It is the fastest way to make a friend.
-It also means less privacy, someone else's alarm, and the small negotiations of shared space.
+A shared room costs less and comes with a built-in companion, which plenty of solo travelers love.
+Fastest way to make a friend on the property.
+The tradeoff is privacy: someone else's alarm, the small diplomacy of shared shelf space.

 Is It Safe to Travel to a Retreat Alone?

-For most solo travelers, and especially for women traveling alone, this question sits underneath everything else, so it deserves a straight answer.
+For a lot of solo travelers, and for women especially, this question sits underneath every other one.
+It deserves a straight answer.

 How to Pick a Retreat That Is Good for Solo Travelers

 Not every retreat suits solo guests equally.
-A few things to look for when you browse.
+Here's what to look for when you browse.

-Finally, read the reviews with one question in mind.
-Do past guests mention coming alone?
-If review after review says some version of I came by myself and left with friends, you have found the right kind of place.
+Read the reviews with one question in mind: do past guests mention coming alone?
+When several say some version of I came by myself and left with friends, that's your place.

 The Real Question Is Not Whether It's Weird

-If you are ready to stop waiting, browse retreats on Retreator and read the guest reviews.
-Pay attention to how many of them start with the words I went alone.
+Ready to stop waiting?
+Browse retreats on Retreator and read the guest reviews.
+Count how many begin with the words I went alone.

 Frequently Asked Questions